manab-kb/Object-Recognition-and-Classification-System/README.md

 # Object Recognition System
 An Object Recognition and classification system has been built here.
 The code is mainly divided into two parts :

-1. *Object Recognition in still/non movable images*
+1. *Object Recognition in still/non-movable images*
 2. *Object Detection in live images*

 ### Start screen / Home Page of the application :